datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 The provisioned stepfunction coordinates tasks by calling AWS components/services and DataMasque masking APIs to irreversibly replaces sensitive data such as PII, PCI and PHI with realistic, functional and consistent values.

 You can trigger a data masking workflow by providing a RDS identifier to invoke execution of the deployed stepfunction.
 Upon completing the data masking workflow, an encrypted and masked RDS snapshot is produced, ready to be used to provision non-production databases.

+Note:
+- This blueprint template currently includes actions 3 to 7 depicted on the reference architecture diagram.
+Actions 1,2 and 8 are planned and will be included in the next iteration of this template.

 ## Network